101B, Twin Towers, D.P. Road, Aundh, Pune, 411 007. Phone: +91 98220 20096

 Websites and online communities, 1995–present

-In my spare time, I have created and maintained various websites and blogs which together get over 10,000 visitors per day.
+As a hobby, over the years, I have created and maintained various websites and online communities.
 This has helped me get a very good understanding of how the web works, and of growing and nurturing websites and online communities.
 This understanding has been very helpful for me in my current and past jobs, and I believe will be increasingly important as time goes on.

 References available upon request.